release-engineering/pom-manipulation-ext/guide/plugin-manip.md

     -DpluginManagementPrecedence=[LOCAL|REMOTE]

 Default is `REMOTE` which means the remote configuration takes precedence over local.

+If when attempting to merge the remote execution blocks into local, the `<id>`'s clash an exception will be thrown.

 ### Install and Deploy Skip Flag Alignment